 A Three Day Porto Itinerary

-A little earlier in the year, my fellow lifestyle blogger Supal asked if I’d be interested in joining her on a trip to Porto (check out her guide to Porto!).
+A little earlier in the year, my fellow lifestyle blogger Supal asked if I’d be interested in joining her on a trip to Porto.
 I’ve only ever heard wonderful things about this city, so it was an immediate ‘yes!’ from me.
 We managed to fit in so many experiences and sights during our two days in the city.
 Here’s what we got up to during our time in this beautiful city:

 After hitting the snooze button approximately 4 times, head to Stanstead Airport outside of London for an early flight to Porto.

 Arrive midday and take the metro from the airport to the city center.
 We purchase a ticket just inside the station and then hop on the purple line.
 Just remember to validate ticket before getting on the train!

 With our suitcases in tow, we walk a short distance from the station to our hotel, the Mercador Guesthouse.
 Our host welcomes us in the breakfast room and offers us complimentary (and much needed!) coffees as we check in.
 As neither Supal or I have been to Porto before, he tells us a bit about the city, its history and how it’s represented by each of the hotel’s seven rooms.

 This grand eighteenth century residence has been turned into a boutique hotel that celebrates Portugal’s rich history.
 Each of the seven rooms is named after a historic Portuguese port city and beautifully decorated to match—we stayed in Macau.
 Upon arrival, you’re welcomed with coffee and soft music (can every hotel do this?) plus a detailed map of the city.
 The hotel is located in the vibrant arts district and a short walk from Porto’s most famous spots.

 He then takes us through a map of the city, pointing out where to go, where to avoid, and of course, where to eat!